 What to do

-Soak up the scenery, of course!
-There are many beautiful places on the Isle of Wight, starting with The Needles Landmark Attraction in West Wight.
-The memorable image of the world-famous chairlift has graced many postcards over the years, and it still takes visitors from the cliff-top above Alum Bay, down to the beach below.
-With mind-blowing views, itโs not to be missed and is by far the best way to see the needles rocks and coloured sands.
+The Needles Landmark: This attraction in West Wight is a beautiful way to soak up the English scenery.
+The memorable image of the world-famous chairlift has graced many postcards over the years, and it still takes visitors from the cliff above Alum Bay, down to the beach below.

-If youโre after more nightlife than nobility, head to Ryde.
-The largest town on the Isle of Wight, Ryde is the place to stroll along a lovely promenade on the seafront, ogle the impressive Georgian and Victorian buildings, and then get tipsy in one of the numerous pubs and restaurants.
+Ryde: If you’re after more nightlife than nobility, head to Ryde. the largest town on the Isle of Wight.
+There, you can go on a lovely promenade on the seafront, ogle the impressive Georgian and Victorian buildings, and then get tipsy in one of the numerous pubs and restaurants.

 What to do

-The second-biggest inhabited castle in England, Alnwick has starred in lots of TV shows and movies.ย Harry Potter and the Philosopherโs Stoneย filmed on-location at Alnwick Castle in 2000, followed byย Harry Potter and the Chamber of Secretsย in 2001.
-Any Harry Potter fan wonโt be able to resist a visit to Alnwick Castle, and an afternoon pretending to fly a broomstick around the gorgeous grounds.
+Alnwick: As the second-biggest inhabited castle in England, Alnwick has starred in lots of TV shows and movies.
+Harry Potter and the Philosopher’s Stone was filmed on-location at Alnwick Castle in 2000, followed by Harry Potter and the Chamber of Secrets in 2001.

-Hadrianโs Wall was once the northern frontier of the Roman Empire (begun in AD 122) and you can still find atmospheric temples, milecastles, and forts stretching 100 miles across Northern England, ripe to take selfies with after all these years.
-See the most beautiful parts in Northumberland at Segedunum, counted as the gateway to Hadrianโs Wall, and in the Roman town of Corbridge.
+Hadrian’s Wall: Once the northern frontier of the Roman Empire, you can still find atmospheric temples, milecastles, and forts stretching 100 miles across Northern England.
+See the most beautiful parts in Northumberland at Segedunum, counted as the gateway to Hadrian’s Wall, and in the Roman town of Corbridge.

-Amongst all its historic attractions, Northumberland has some of the most beautiful countryside in England.
-The coast has even been designated an Area of Outstanding Natural Beauty.
-Explore tiny coves and islands, long sandy beaches, and donโt miss a hike or a bike ride inland in the Northumberland National Park.
+Northumberland National Park: Amongst all its historic attractions, Northumberland has some of the most beautiful countryside in England.
+Explore tiny coves and islands, and long sandy beaches, and don’t miss a hike or a bike ride inland in the Northumberland National Park.

 8. Norwich

-Norwich has some of the best beautiful locations in England, all within a 30-minute drive of the city center, although the city itself is a historic gem.
-History hounds will get a kick out of the English education to be had here in what was Englandโs โsecond cityโ from 1650 โ 1750.
-Printing, leather production, and a new railway that provided links from Norwich to London made it the place to be in the 1800s.
+Norwich has some of the prettiest places in England, all within a 30-minute drive of the city center, although the city itself is a historic gem.
+History hounds will get a kick out of Norwich’s printing, leather, and railway history, dating back to the 1800s.

 What to do

-Want to get out of town?
-Hop in the car and head to Blickling Estate, well-known to be the birthplace of Anne Boleyn, the Queen of England from 1533 to 1536 and the second wife of King Henry VIII.
-If you canโt envision how it might have been in her time, the costumed performers in the secret garden will enlighten you.
+Blickling Estate: If you want to get out of town and escape from the city, hop in the car and head to the birthplace of Anne Boleyn.
+If you can’t envision how it might have been in her time, the costumed performers in the secret garden will enlighten you.

-Marriott Way is a 26-mile footpath and cycle route that runs between Norwich and Aylsham.
-A half-day trip will show you some of Norfolkโs most beautiful countryside.
-Donโt miss a walk around the 18th-century splendour of Aylsham, a great place for a cup of English tea and a cake.
+Marriott Way: Explore the 26-mile footpath and cycle route that runs between Norwich and Aylsham.
+A half-day trip will show you some of Norfolk’s most beautiful countryside.
+Don’t miss a walk around 18th-century Aylsham, a great place for a cup of English tea and a cake.

-For more gorgeous nature near Norwich, head to the grassland, woodland, and scrub of Ranworth Broad, famous for its cool floating Broads Wildlife Centre which will give you and your camera panoramic views across the rippling water, and teach you all about the development of the Norfolk Broads.
+Broads Wildlife Centre: For more gorgeous nature near Norwich, head to the grassland, woodland, and scrub of Ranworth Broad, famous for its cool floating Broads Wildlife Centre.

 9. Oxford

-As the site of the oldest university in the English-speaking world, Oxford might well need no introduction.
-If you havenโt heard of its prestigious university, youโll definitely know it as another Harry Potter filming location.
-The colleges look almost gold-plated, the libraries look inviting even to those who donโt like books, and the pretty cobbled alleyways lead you on a beautiful course to the tranquil River Cherwell which winds through the city, providing romantic punting and picnic opportunities galore.
+The colleges look almost gold-plated, the libraries look inviting even to those who don’t like books, and the pretty cobbled alleyways lead you on a beautiful course to the tranquil River Cherwell that winds through the city.

 What to do

-Elsewhere in Oxfordshire, head out to Banbury and check out the grand Elizabethan manor of Broughton Castle.
-See history and heritage blend at Blenheim Palace, the birthplace of Winston Churchill.
-Show the kids some impressive restored engines at the Didcot Railway Centre or ride a steam train through the Oxfordshire countryside.
+Banbury: Check out the grand Elizabethan manor of Broughton Castle, watch history and heritage blend at Blenheim Palace – the birthplace of Winston Churchill – and seek out some impressive restored engines at the Didcot Railway Centre.

 10. Brighton

-Now one of Englandโs most popular seaside destinations, Brighton offers up charming cobbled streets, teeming tearooms, and miles of pebbled beaches just perfect for people-watching all-year-round.
-Itโs come a long way from medieval Brighton, which was just a small town of four streets and regular fish and pig markets.
+Now one of England’s most popular seaside destinations, Brighton offers charming cobbled streets, tearooms, and miles of pebbled beaches.
+It’s come a long way from its medieval roots, which was once just a small town of only four streets.

 What to do

-Kipling Gardens make for a peaceful respite, not far from Brighton.
-The gardens were once the stomping ground of author Rudyard Kipling who had his country house in Rottingdean.
-You canโt get more British than a good old-fashioned game of croquet on the lawn.ย
+Kipling Gardens: The gardens were once the stomping ground of author Rudyard Kipling who had his country house in Rottingdean.
+You can’t get more British than a good old-fashioned game of croquet on the lawn.

-Devilโs Dyke is a National Trust site.
-This V-shaped valley on the South Downs Way is famed for being the widest and deepest dry valley in Britain.
-Kids love picking berries here, and youโll often find families picnicking with a view.
-Daredevils will opt to paraglide into the wind!
+Devil’s Dyke: This V-shaped valley is just as fun as it sounds.
+On the South Downs Way, Devil’s Dyke is famed for being the widest and deepest dry valley in Britain.
+Kids love picking berries here, and you’ll often find families picnicking with a view.

-The South Downs National Park is popular all year long and also makes a โberryโ nice place to take the kids โ look out for the summer strawberry fairs.
-Rock up any time and explore the quaint market towns or saddle up and take a horse riding tour on the stunning National Trail.
+The South Downs National Park: This park is popular all year long and a berry nice place to take the kids – look out for the summer strawberry fairs.
+Explore the quaint market towns or saddle up and take a horse riding tour on the stunning National Trail.